We’re going to cover something a little different here today and look at Turbo VPN, a service built specifically for Android and iOS.

 In a nutshell, we do not recommend using Turbo VPN.

 Although it’s easy to install and use, and the VIP plan is fast, there’s far too little information available online to come to a reliable conclusion.

-The only positive thing we can really say about Turbo VPN is that they offer a fair amount of servers with semi-reliable performance.
+The only positive thing we can really say about Turbo VPN is that they offer a fair amount of locations.

 But that’s very little positives.
 You deserve more options, like the VPNs on our top 10 list.